leonardocarboni/mair-g30/Project2/README/README.md

 - Whether to use a Decision tree classifier or the second baseline

-- Wheter to enable auto correction vie leveinstein or not
+- Whether to enable auto correction vie leveinshtein or not (only words that are longer than 3 and have distance <=1 will be corrected)

-- Wheter the output should be in all caps or not
+- Whether the output should be in all caps or not

-- Finish this part with the new menu and stuff !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 # How to Use: